M-o-a-T/moat/doc/hacking.rst

 all other clients, and then sends the updated bus state to them, applying a variable delay to simulate bus latency.

-This bus is implemented by ``fakebus/bus.py``.
+This bus is implemented by ``moat.bus.fake.bus``.

 ``fakebus/send`` and ``fakebus/recv`` send one message and receive any number of messages, respectively.
 The common code for bus access is in ``fakebus/client``.

-``fakebus/spam.c`` transmits random changes to the bus.
+``c/fake/bus/spam.c`` transmits random changes to the bus.

-Finally, ``fakebus/serialbus.c`` treats its stdin/stdout like a serial wire and bidirectionally forwards messages from that to the fakebus and back.
+Finally, ``c/fake/bus/serial.c`` treats its stdin/stdout like a serial wire and bidirectionally forwards messages from that to the fakebus and back.

 Like on the real bus, debugging disrupts the low-level bus simulator.

-For a full-stack simulation, "fakebus/server.py" starts the serial adapter and then attaches the bus master module to it.
+For a full-stack simulation, "moat.bus.fake.server.py" starts the serial adapter and then attaches the bus master module to it.

 -------------------------
 High-level bus simulation
 -------------------------

-We'll use MQTT and send the message's bytes (without header) to the test/raw/moatbus/SRC/DST/CODE topic.
+We use MQTT.
+The message's bytes (without header) are sent to the test/raw/moatbus/SRC/DST/CODE topic.